ur-tcs/programming-2-ex-6/poly/README.md

 ### Part 2.
 Drawing Parallels with List in Standard Library

-Notice that `Option` also has `map`, `flatMap`, `filter` just like `List`.
-Do you know why?
+1. Implement `parseStringToInt` and `findSquareRoot`.
+Then, define `findSquartRootFromString` to chain these two functions to parse a string and find its square root.

 <details><summary> Hint </summary>

-An option is like a list with only one element.
+You might need `Math.pow` and `Math.sqrt` from the [Math](https://www.scala-lang.org/api/2.13.5/scala/math/index.html) package.
+Note that `Math.sqrt` takes a double and returns a double, hence you may also need `toDouble` and `toInt`.

 </details>

-In this part, we use the `List` (`scala.collection.immutable.List`) from the standard library.

-You can compare the definition of `map`, `flatMap` and `filter` in [standard library `List` methods](https://scala-lang.org/api/3.x/scala/collection/immutable/List.html#) with [`Option`](https://scala-lang.org/api/3.x/scala/Option.html#)’s.
-Do the definitions line up?
-What’s the difference between the definitions on `scala.collection.immutable.List` and our custom polymorphic lists `poly.List`?

-1. Implement `parseStringToInt` and `findSquareRoot`.
-Then, define `findSquartRootFromString` to chain these two functions to parse a string and find its square root.

 ```scala
     def parseStringToInt(s: String): Option[Int] =